fj-morales/Getting-and-cleaning-data/CodeBook.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

    *  `tidy_DT` data set contains the observations from `extract_DT` where subjectID then activity variables were grouped and `mean()` function was applied to measurement variables to gather their average.
    *  `tidy_DT` was sorted by subjectID then activity in ascending order.

 ### Variables

+The variables in tidy data set represent the average of the mean and the standard deviation measurements for each subject aggregated by activity.
+The variables comprise time and frequecy domains considering X, Y, and Z axis from certain activities carried out by some subjects.
+The original measurements were obtained from smartphones accelerometer and gyroscope sensors.

+Variables summary:
+Note: It is described only X axis variables.
+The same applies for Y and Z axes.

+subjectID:
+  Subject's unique numeric identifier.
+Discrete range [1:30]
+  Unit: integer number

+timeBodyAccelerationMeanXMean:
+  Average of the mean of body acceleration in X axis from time domain.
+Normalized continuos range [-1:1].
+  Unit: seconds

+timeBodyAccelerationStandardDeviationXMean:
+  Average of the standard deviation of body acceleration in X axis from time domain.
+  Normalized continuos range [-1:1].
+  Unit: seconds

+timeGravityAccelerationMeanXMean:
+  Average of the mean of gravity acceleration in X axis from time domain.
+  Normalized continuos range [-1:1].
+  Unit: seconds

+timeGravityAccelerationStandardDeviationXMean:
+  Average of the standard deviation of gravity acceleration in X axis from time domain.
+  Normalized continuos range [-1:1].
+  Unit: seconds